Hubro/yangfmt/README.md

   Instead, error messages should show the file name, line number and column number, plus details about the error.

-- [ ] Automatically indent the contents of multi-line strings to align with the first line

-  I want to avoid modifying string contents.
-Leading and trailing whitespace should be fair game though.
-For the rest of the string, only leading indentation should be touched.

 - [ ] Fix all corner case crashes

   The [YangModels] repository contains over 80 000 YANG models (totalling over 2.2 GB).
 When running the formatter on